-Including a skills section on your resume can be a fantastic opportunity to list the specific competencies you’ve developed in order to successfully do a job.
+Including a skills section on your resume can be a fantastic opportunity to list the specific competencies you’ve developed to do a job successfully.
 Potential employers often look for job skills on your resume, which typically include a mix of technical skills (software and tools you know) and workplace skills (how you do your work and what type of team member you’d be).

-However, there are a few other places on your resume where you can showcase your skill set, building on what you share in your skills section.
-In this article, we’ll go over the important skills a recruiter or hiring manager likely wants to see on your resume, how to format a specific skills section, and other ways you can highlight your unique talents.
+However, you can use a few other places on your resume to showcase your skill set, building on what you share in your skills section.
+In this article, we’ll go over the important skills a recruiter or hiring manager likely wants to see on your resume, how to format a specific skills section and other ways you can highlight your unique talents.

-You have a few different formatting options when it comes to your resume, but the two most common are chronological resume and functional resume.
-A chronological resume lists out your experience by year and role, usually starting with your most recent position and moving backward.
-A functional resume, on the other hand, focuses more on your overall skills rather than the defined roles you held.
+You have a few different formatting options for your resume, but the two most common are chronological and functional.
+A chronological resume lists your experience by year and role, usually starting with your most recent position and moving backward.
+A functional resume, on the other hand, focuses more on your overall skills rather than the defined roles you hold.

 When it comes to a resume skills section, a functional resume might seem to make more sense because it provides you with the most space to discuss your distinctive skill set.
 Instead, thanks to the number of companies that now use an applicant tracking system (ATS) to parse resumes, it may be better to use a chronological resume so that the algorithm accurately reads the scope of your experience.
-In that case, there are additional ways you can weave your skills throughout a chronological resume, giving you more opportunities than a skills section alone to discuss your know-how.
+In that case, you can use additional strategies to weave your skills throughout a chronological resume, giving you more opportunities than a skills section alone to discuss your know-how.

-Learn more: 10 Ways to Enhance Your Resume
+Read more: 10 Ways to Improve Your Resume

 Let’s go over three places on your resume to highlight your skills and strengths: